Yorkshire Electric Car Holiday Cottage

 Electric Vehicle Charging Points

-November 2020 saw the UK Government announce the sale of new diesel and petrol cars and vans would be prohibited after the year 2030.
-This ‘deadline’ has been brought forward twice– such is the urgent need to reach the target of 100% zero emissions from motor vehicles.
+November 2020 saw the UK Government announce the sale of new diesel and petrol cars and vans would be prohibited after 2030.
+This ‘deadline’ has been changed twice, such is the urgent need to reach the target of 100% zero emissions and improve the UK infrastructure.

-The RAC estimates that there are already more than 330,000 zero-emission battery Electric Vehicles(EV’s) on the UK’s roads – with more than 125,000 registered in 2021 alone (along with 320,000 plug-in hybrids and over 700,000 conventional hybrids).
-What’s more, according to the Society of Motor Manufacturers and Traders, almost 1 in 7 new cars sold in the UK this year are expected to have a charging plug (up from 1 in 30 in 2019).
+Recent data suggests there are approximately 1.1 million pure electric vehicles on UK roads.
+What’s more, according to the Society of Motor Manufacturers and Traders, almost 1 in 7 new cars sold in the UK this year are expected to have a charging plug.

 So what does this mean for you, as a holiday home owner?